 If your cervix is somewhat dilated but you’re not having contractions, we might:

 - Rupture the amniotic sac with a small, sterile tool.
-This may sound scary, but it’s usually painless.
+This is usually painless.

 - Give you an IV infusion of Pitocin — a synthetic version of oxytocin, a hormone your body makes naturally that triggers contractions.

 - Use an oral or vaginal pill to help soften your cervix and start contractions.